 Challenge by Max Verstappen and departure

-After four races in the 2016 season, the bullet was through: Daniil Kvyat was replaced by Toro Rosso driver Max Verstappen and the Dutchman would already compete in the RB12 in Barcelona.
+After four races in the 2016 season, the bullet was bitten: Daniil Kvyat was replaced by Toro Rosso driver Max Verstappen and the Dutchman would compete in the RB12 in Barcelona.
 A race the Dutchman would win, so Daniel Ricciardo had to fight again to show his talent.

 Sebastian Vettel was put aside fairly easily, just like Kvyat.
 Verstappen turned out to be from a different perspective and managed to get extremely close to his team mate in his first season.
 Only 52 points difference at the end of the season, despite missing four races.

-In 2017, Ricciardo and Verstappen are on the same page, but the RB13 turned out to be the biggest source of bad luck that season.
-In the first half of the season, it was Verstappen who got DNF's on the assembly line behind his name, after the summer break the unlucky guy was on Ricciardo's shoulder.
-Despite all the misery Ricciardo managed to be victorious in Baku and on top of that, he was on the podium eight times across the season.
+In 2017, Ricciardo and Verstappen were on the same page, but the RB13 turned out to be the biggest source of bad luck that season.
+In the first half of the season, it was Verstappen who got DNF's on the assembly line behind his name, after the summer break the unlucky guy was Ricciardo.
+Despite all the misery, Ricciardo managed to be victorious in Baku and on top of that, he was on the podium eight times across the season.
 Something that came to a painful end in 2018.

 Despite a good start to the season, fate struck bizarrely fast for Ricciardo.
 Eight times the Aussie didn't make it to the finish, only once due to a crash that could have been prevented.
 When Red Bull also announced during the season that it will switch to Honda engines from 2019 onwards, Ricciardo started to have doubts over his future.